Nutrition Services Department

 Wellness

 We believe improved health optimizes student performance potential.
 Children who are mentally, physically, and emotionally healthy are more likely to learn in the classroom.
 The winning recipe for a healthy lifestyle includes a combination of both good nutrition and physical activity.
-Learn More
+Learn more about Weld RE-4 wellness.

 Nutritional Services Team